 6. Touch up outside air conditioners with paint and if possible replace broken or rusted parts and check that they are draining properly.

-7. Cracked foundations are a big turn off for a lot of potential buyers that they would view that as a big expense.
+7. Cracked foundations are a big turn-off for a lot of potential buyers they would view that as a big expense.
 If these are not being repaired you may want to have a free estimate done to show the expense they will incur will be less than they thought.
 This will also be a factor that will affect your asking price.
 Ask your real estate agent their opinion.

 Part 3 we will move our buyers into the home.